flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 ![Browser API as a cheese][img-browser-api-2]

-That lead us into the situation we are in today.
-There's the flat API for common cases with a bunch of "holes" drilled into the lower-level functionality browsers have (and had for a while.)
+That led us into the situation we are in today.
+There's the flat API for common cases with a bunch of "holes" drilled into it to get to the lower-level functionality browsers have (and had for a while.)

 That's why we can draw arbitrary shapes on an html canvas, but we can't make those shapes a proper part of DOM, CSSOM or AOM (Accessibility Object